thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

 In order to send a transaction to a peer, an `inv` message is sent.
-If a `getdata` response message is received, the transaction is sent using `tx`.
-The peer receiving this transaction also forwards the transaction in the same manner, given that it is a valid transaction.
+If a `getdata` message is received in reply, the transaction is sent using a `tx` message.
+If it is a valid transaction, the peer receiving the transaction also forwards the transaction to its peers.

 {% endautocrossref %}